 - Hyperthermia: Hyperthermia is a natural, non-toxic treatment in which body tissue is exposed to high temperatures (up to 104ºF), to damage and kill cancer cells, or make cancer cells more sensitive to the effects of certain anticancer drugs.

-- AARSOTA Vaccine: A protein extracted from cancer cells is used to develop a customized biological vaccine for each individual patient.
+- AARSOTA Vaccine: A protein extracted from cancer cells is used to develop a customised biological vaccine for each individual patient.
 This vaccine is administered at specific intervals to promote antigen-antibody response.
 The antibodies generated are specific to the cancer type in the body.

 - Virotherapy: The cancer is introduced to a virous programmed with seek and destroy properties.
 It enters cancer cells and divides until the cell explodes.
 The virus then moves into other tumour cells and continues to divide.
 This treatment is gaining traction as a serious tumour killer.